glRender/glrender.github.io/_posts/2017-11-9-The Docker and Jenkins taming.md

 ---
 layout: post
-title: The CI "taming", Docker.
-Jenkins
+title: The Docker and Jenkins taming
 comments: true
 ---
 I workaround on JENKINS CI and Docker.
 I want provide automatics builds for a couple platforms: Ubuntu 16.04, Astralinux (1.10, 1.11, 1.11.9) and Windows 10 (MinGW)).